devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-AdvancedLabs/APIM-4.2.0-Advanced-Lab04_Deploy-APIM-on-Docker/step2/step2.md

     `docker-compose up --build`{{execute}}

-    Incase if you face a problem while starting the APIM container, please try stop (Ctrl+c) and starting the setup using `docker-compose up` command again.
+    Incase if you face a problem while starting the APIM container, please try stop (Ctrl+c) and starting the setup using the following command (without building the images again)

+    `docker-compose up`{{exec}}

     ```
     ERROR: for api-manager  Container "xxxxxxxxxxx" is unhealthy.